xnscdev/PvZHCardEditor/README.md

 # PvZ Heroes Card Editor
 This is a cross-platform GUI application for modding cards in Plants vs Zombies Heroes.
-This program can then be used to easily edit the stats, abilities, names, and descriptions of all cards in the game, as well as adding new cards.
+It can edit the stats, abilities, names, and descriptions of all cards in the game, as well as add custom cards or delete existing cards.

 To use this app, obtain the Unity asset files `card_data_172` and `en_281` from the game, then create a folder and extract `cards` from `card_data_172` and `localizedstrings.csv`